wpswings/subscriptions-for-woocommerce/README.txt

 You can set the expiration date of the WooCommerce subscription plans.
 The subscription of the product will last till the expiration period.
 And, the recurring payments will be made according to the WooCommerce subscription frequency plan.
 The subscription plan can be renewed for extending the subscription.

 **4)** **Charge Initial Fee on Subscription-based Products with WooCommerce Payment Integrations** If you want to charge extra payment in the form of an initial sign-up fee, you can do that too.
-The free subscriptions for WooCommerce plugin supports Stripe payment integration of WooCommerce.
+The free subscriptions for the WooCommerce plugin support Stripe payment integration of WooCommerce.
 This integration works seamlessly together.

 **5)** **Offer Free Trial To WooCommerce Subscription Users** You can provide free trials to the subscription users.
 Admin can also set the free trial frequency.
 Urge them to sign up by offering them a free trial of subscription-based products or services.
-Recurring Payments can be done by the user after the free trial is over, and WooCommerce subscription plan can later be continued.
+Recurring Payments can be done by the user after the free trial is over, and the WooCommerce subscription plan can later be continued.

 **6)** **Both User and Admin Can Stop WooCommerce Subscription Option** There is a flexibility of ending the subscription by the admin or the user anytime.
 Both can stop subscriptions of products or services in easy steps.
 Thus, also halting future recurring payments.

-**7)** **Complete WooCommerce Subscription Reports for Admin** With a clean WooCommerce subscription plan report module, you will get complete WooCommerce subscription plan data of all users.
+**7)** **Complete WooCommerce Subscription Reports for Admin** With a clean WooCommerce subscription plan report module, you will get the complete WooCommerce subscription plan data of all users.
 Find essential details like active and inactive WooCommerce subscriptions, following recurring payment dates, subscription-based product names, WooCommerce subscription expiry dates, and the individual plans' due dates.

-**8)** **Cancel WooCommerce Subscription Plan Anytime via User or Admin** With the free Subscriptions for WooCommerce plugin, both users and admin can cancel the WooCommerce subscription plans anytime.
+**8)** **Cancel WooCommerce Subscription Plan Anytime via User or Admin** With the free Subscriptions for the WooCommerce plugin, both users and admin can cancel the WooCommerce subscription plans anytime.
 This way, subscription management becomes flexible enough.

  [**Free demo of Subscriptions for WooCommerce**](https://demo.makewebbetter.com/subscriptions-for-woocommerce/?utm_source=MWB-subscriptions-org&utm_medium=MWB-ORG-Page&utm_campaign=MWB-free_demo)